R2-G2/Betriebsrat/README.md

 2. No installation or server setup required
 3. Click the theme button to toggle between light and dark mode
 4. Your theme preference will be saved between sessions

+## Customization

+You can customize the meeting animation by editing the JSON files:

+- `js/meeting-topics.json` - Contains the topics discussed in the meeting
+- `js/meeting-phrases.json` - Contains the phrases spoken by participants

+These files can be modified manually to add, remove, or change the content displayed in the animation.

 ## Browser Compatibility